wobsoriano/site/README.md

 ## Acknowledgments

 - Hat tip to anyone whos module was used
-- [Brittany Chiang](https://github.com/bchiang7/) for the color reference.
+- [Brittany Chiang](https://github.com/bchiang7/) for the color reference and card design.